 At InsideTracker, our work revolves around the concept that no two people are the same.
 Accordingly, neither is their health.
 And yet until now, we've all been treated with the same remedies, taught the same health-boosting tips, and followed nearly identical dietary patterns.
-But do such practices get us closer to or farther away from optimal health as individuals?
+But do such practices get us closer to optimal health as individuals, or farther away?
 We think the latter.
 So we've gone rogue; we track biomarkers, use them as a signpost for where our health is going, and change course – even if it's the path less traveled.

 What are biomarkers, and why do we track them?